To book

 Link title

-Cimiez: Palaces of the past & Hotels in the present
+Cimiez: Palaces of the past & Hotels of the present

-If at the end of the 19th century, most of the luxurious buildings on the Cimiez hill – such as the Riviera Palace or the Excelsior Régina – were initially designed as hotels for wealthy winter visitors, from the 1920s of the last century, they were successively dismantled into various apartments.
+While at the end of the 19th century, most of the luxurious buildings on the Cimiez hill – such as the Riviera Palace or the Excelsior Régina – were initially designed as hotels for wealthy winter visitors, from the 1920s onwards, they were successively dismantled into various apartments.

-It is quite different for the Hotel Petit Palais: originally created in 1924 as an exclusive and very private villa, it was then opened to hand-picked guests, until to remain today with integrity an insider boutique hotel.
+The situation is quite different for the Hôtel Petit Palais: originally created in 1924 as an exclusive and very private villa, it then opened up to carefully selected guests, until it remains today with integrity a boutique hotel for insiders.

 Link title